Updated on 15th December, 2022 by Martin Astley

 Examine your toilet

-If you can work out how it works when it flushes properly, you might be able to figure out what is preventing it from working as it should.
+If you can figure out how it works when it flushes properly, you might be able to figure out what is preventing it from working as it should.

 Look at the overflow tube and water line

 The overflow tube should be slightly above the water line.
-This tube diverts water to the cistern should the toilet overflow.
-If the water level is above the overflow tube, then the problem may be with your ballcock, and if the water is below the overflow tube, then your water valve may not be adjusted correctly.
+If the toilet overflows, this tube directs water to the cistern.
+If the water level is above the overflow tube, then the problem may be with your ballcock; if the water level is below the overflow tube, then your water valve may not be adjusted correctly.
 Turn your water valve up a little if your cistern is too empty and your toilet should fill up properly, or turn it down a little if it is forcing too much water into your toilet.

 Check the ballcock